Rebirth Year Eleven

 –REFERENCE: In Batman: Prelude to the Wedding Part 2 – Nightwing vs Hush #1.
 Superman has long used a bunch of subservient Superman Robots—identical android copies of himself—to help preserve his secret ID and to work with him on special cases.
 Dominus, a Lord of Order that has rejected his life’s calling to embrace Chaos, telepathically forces the Man of Steel to activate all his Supermen Robots to police the globe with an iron fist.
 When the public turns on Superman, the Justice League exposes Dominus’ plot, frees Superman, and defeats Dominus.
 The Superman Robots go back into storage in the Fortress of Solitude.
 Superman will use them sparingly, moving forward.

-–REFERENCE: In Teen Titans Vol. 6 #26, The Batman Who Laughs #6, and Dial H for Hero #4.
+–REFERENCE: In Teen Titans Vol. 6 #26, The Batman Who Laughs #6, Dial H for Hero #4, and Red Hood: The Hill #5.
 Batman builds and programs several Batman Robots to act as a sentry guards for the Batcave and for select JL properties.
 It’s likely these Batman Robots are based off of Superman’s Superman Robots.
 Batman builds other robotic heroes as well, including a Vibe Robot, Booster Gold Robot, Dr. Fate Robot, Fire Robot, Ice Robot, Black Canary Robot, Elongated Man Robot, Zatanna Robot, Firestorm Robot, Hawkgirl Robot, Flash Robot, John Stewart Robot, Guy Gardner Robot, Wonder Woman Robot, Martian Manhunter Robot, and Aquaman Robot.
 These robots, along with another Batman Robot and Superman Robot, will guard the old closed-up JL HQ in Detroit.

 –Harley Loves Joker #2